-- risks and threats (attached to project failure, overspend, under-performance, lateness, etc)
+- Risks and threats (attached to project failure, overspending, under-performance, lateness, etc)

 Where there is low risk, difficulty, value, etc., and high project manager competence, then the project sponsor can relax a little more about the situation than where these two key variables are inverted (high project risk, value, etc., and low project manager competence).

 Below is a simple model diagram: the 'Project Sponsorship Styles Matrix'.
 The diagrammatic model illustrates the different implications/management styles for project sponsorship and the project sponsor role, according to the two main variables of 'Project Challenge' and 'Project Manager Competence'.